China–Holy See relations: Papacy of Francis

 In March 2013, ROC President Ma Ying-jeou attended the inauguration of Pope Francis.
 The PRC protested and, according to academic Peter Moody, apparently boycotted the event.
 The Vatican stated that no specific invitations had been sent to any country and that "No one is privileged, no one is refused, everyone is welcome if they say they are coming".

-Francis, pope from March 2013 to April 2025, said in a 2015 news media interview that he wished to visit China and improve the China–Holy See relationship.
+Francis said in a 2015 news media interview that he wished to visit China and improve the China–Holy See relationship.
 It was reported that on a papal visit to South Korea in August 2014 China opened its airspace to the Pope's plane, and while crossing Chinese airspace the Pope sent a telegram expressing his "best wishes" to the Chinese people.

 Upon the death of Pope Francis in April 2025, the website for the Chinese Catholic Patriotic Association had a notice of his death for only four days before removing it, and police in Wenzhou prevented priests from celebrating mass in memory of the late pope.